 How to make a delicious & moist Thanksgiving Turkey

 As a girl who grew up on a turkey farm and one who currently lives on the same turkey farm, I have eaten turkey pretty much every week of my life.
-When you eat turkey that often, putting up with chokingly dry turkey (that has to be drowned in gravy to be swallowed) is not an option.
-I aim to enjoy my turkey.
+When you eat turkey that often, putting up with dry turkey (that has to be drowned in gravy to be swallowed) is not an option.
+I want to enjoy my turkey.

 Let me share some tips on how to cook your Thanksgiving bird in a way that is delicious, everyone in your family will gobble, ask for seconds, and maybe even convince you that you can eat turkey more than twice a year.